unknwon/i18n/README.md

 Command `sync` allows you use a exist local file as the template to create or sync other locale files:

-	ui18n sync srouce_file.ini other1.ini other2.ini
+	ui18n sync source_file.ini other1.ini other2.ini

 This command can operate 1 or more files in one command.